ComCom Penalizes Mtavari TV for Refusing to Broadcast Georgian Dream’s Political Support

 According to Mtavari’s lawyer, Tamta Muradashvili, the GD’s political ad is controversial and violates the law as it targets non-political individuals, such as representatives of civil , and portrays them as “moral destroyers of society.”
 She argued that political ads should support or obstruct political figures or parties, but the GD’s ad does neither.

-In response to these alleged violations, ComCom issued a press release stating that it is asking the court to exempt the TV companies from responsibility due to the “precedent-setting nature” of the cases.
+response to these alleged violations, ComCom issued a press release stating that it is asking the court to exempt the TV companies from responsibility due to the “precedent-setting nature” of the cases.
 The press release specifically mentions that the Commission has issued a protocol to several TV channels, including Mtavari TV, for violating the law, but it believes that the broadcasters should not be fined.

 This decision by ComCom has sparked controversy, with many viewing it as an attempt to suppress opposition media.
-The has been criticized for its actions, with some accusing it of trying to control the media and limit freedom of speech.
+The government has been criticized for its actions, with some accusing it of trying to control the media and limit freedom of speech.
 This incident has raised concerns about the state of media freedom in Georgia and the need for fair and unbiased regulation by ComCom.

 Read More @ civil.ge